HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/feature_importance.rst

 Global Feature Importance
 --------------------------
-We determine if a particular feature is actually varying between the clusters.
+We measure the global feature importance by the significance of the difference between cluster-wise feature distributions.
+Features, which have significantly different distributions across clusters, have a high feature importance, while features, which have a similar feature distribution across clusters have a low feature importance.
+Those features are considered to be less important in the decision making process of the Random Forest model, because no clear rules can be derived from those features.

-For continuous variable we apply an Anova test for continuous variables, to test if the means of the feature is significantly varying between the clusters.
-For categorical variables we use a Chi-Square test.
+For continuous variables, we apply an Anova test to test if the cluster-wise feature mean is varying significantly between the clusters.
+For categorical variables, we use a Chi-Square test to test if there is a relation of the feature across clusters.
 For feature visualization we only consider features that are below a significance threshold that is adjustable by the user (default value is :math:`p\leq 0.01`).

 Since a small p-value indicates a relevant feature, we define the global feature importance as :math:`\text{local_feature_importance} = 1-p`

 Local Feature Importance